ansible/ansible-runner/docs/python_interface.rst

 **Ansible Runner** is intended to provide a directly importable and usable API for interfacing with **Ansible** itself and exposes a few helper interfaces.

 The modules center around the :class:`Runner <ansible_runner.runner.Runner>` object.
-The helper methods will return an instance of this object which provides an interface to the results of executing the **Ansible** command.
+The helper methods will either return an instance of this object which provides an interface to the results of executing the **Ansible** command or a tuple the actual output and error response based on the interface.

 **Ansible Runner** itself is a wrapper around **Ansible** execution and so adds plugins and interfaces to the system in order to gather extra information and process/store it for use later.